 Breeding Pacman frogs is something I want to do sometime next year.
-But before I can begin this endeavor, I need information about how to do this precisely.
+But before I can begin, I needed information about how to do this.
 So as usual, I googled stuff and learned a ton.
 Then it hit me, this was not only good for me to know, but for everyone who wants to take a shot at breeding Pacman frogs.
 So, with that in mind, I started writing this guide.
-Below you’ll find the information you need to start the process!

 I hope that you’ll enjoy the article and please send me an email with pictures of your new Pacman frogs!